wovo/hwcpp/docs/hwcpp-primer.md

 # 1 Introduction

-HwCpp is a library for writing micro-controller applications.
+HwCpp is a library for writing close-to-the-hardware (bare metal) micro-controller applications.
 This document provides a gentle introduction to using HwCpp.
 Basic C++ and hardware knowledge is assumed, but nothing too advanced.
+Getting HwCpp to work is not covered in this document (check the 'getting started' document).

+<p style="page-break-before: always;">&nbsp;</p>

 *****************************************************************************